pedrono/blog/blender01.md

     blender -b example/example.blend  –o //rendered_files -x 1 -f 1

 That means Blender in command line mode (-b) shall render the file example.blend, save the output in rendered_files (-o), the file extension should be added (-x), and frame No. 1 should be rendered (-f).

+###Animations

+    blender -b example/example.blend  -s 20 -e 100 -a

+That means Blender in command line mode (-b) shall render the file example.blend, start the rendering at frame 20 (-s) until frame 100 (-e) as an animation (-a).
+All other render settings like format, render engine, etc are done in the way like defined in the .blend file.

+##Batch rendering
+As I said in the introduction this is in my opinion the most useful application of the command line rendering of blender, at least for the general use of Blender.
+There are several ways to implement it.